isabella232/sfcc-helpcenter/content/md/cartridge-configuration/07-multi-storefront-configuration.md

 **3-1.1-Akeneo-Differential-Import-Master job**

-Click on `3-1.1-Akeneo-Differential-Import-Master` job, then go to the `Job Steps` tab.
+Click on the `3-1.1-Akeneo-Differential-Import-Master` job, then go to the `Job Steps` tab.

-Configure the job `Scope` with two Storefronts, one for each Business Unit:
+Configure the job `Scope` with two storefronts, one for each business unit:

 **Scope:**
 * Instruments